openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 EdX offers both individual :ref:`courses<About Courses>` and groups of related courses, called :ref:`programs<About Programs>`.

+You can take courses individually, even if they are part of a program.

 To learn about a course or program, click the course or program in the `edX course catalog`_, to view its About page.
 About pages provide information about the course or program, including the course or program duration, the hours of